chrisarcand/chrisarcand.github.io/_posts/2022-12-23-bye-bye-birdie.md

 And so, ironically, I should instead be thanking Elom for expeditiously throwing Twitter in a burning dumpster with shocking efficiency.
-I can waffle back and forth for years about the nature of my social media usage, the effect of relentless engagement its propensity to cause someone to be unable to [embrace boredom](https://chrisarcand.com/embrace-boredom/) and distract themselves from experience real life - but it's extremely easy to draw a hard line at "[I refuse to support far right conspiracy theorists and Nazis.](https://www.theatlantic.com/technology/archive/2022/12/elon-musk-twitter-far-right-activist/672436/)"
+I can waffle back and forth for years about the nature of my social media usage, the effect of relentless engagement and its propensity to cause someone to be unable to [embrace boredom](https://chrisarcand.com/embrace-boredom/) and distract themselves from experience real life - but it's extremely easy to draw a hard line at "[I refuse to support far right conspiracy theorists and Nazis.](https://www.theatlantic.com/technology/archive/2022/12/elon-musk-twitter-far-right-activist/672436/)"

 #### The Year Of Mastodon (and the 'Fediverse') On The Desktop

-The events of the last two months(!) have pushed people to alternatives in [a way that we've never experienced before.](https://mashable.com/article/mastodon-millions-users) I'd been hoping for a long time that an alternative would become popular and viable - I just recently , and it seems that Mastodon is finally becoming just that.
+The events of the last two months(!) have pushed people to alternatives in [a way that we've never experienced before.](https://mashable.com/article/mastodon-millions-users) I'd been hoping for a long time that an alternative would become popular and viable (I just recently discovered I have a mastodon.social account from 2018!); it seems that Mastodon is finally becoming just that.
 I've only been using it for a couple days on this last go around, but the experience is far, far different with so many people embracing it and eyeing Twitter burning in a dumpster in their rear view mirror.

 I'm very keen on the web returning to the idea of [protocols over platforms](https://knightcolumbia.org/content/protocols-not-platforms-a-technological-approach-to-free-speech).